|Dates:||June 29 – July 19|

 Catching a short flight to Leh, a small village surrounded by the striking peaks of the Indian Himalayas, we spend a few days acclimatizing to the altitude (11,500 feet) and becoming familiar with our new surroundings.
-In this charming Buddhist region, one that so closely resembles Tibet, we have the opportunity to explore and visit mountaintop monasteries, all the while learning about the Tibetan influence in this region.
+In this charming Buddhist region, one that so closely resembles Tibet, we have the opportunity to explore and visit mountaintop monasteries, while learning about the Tibetan influence in this region.
 We begin to plan for our upcoming teaching segment, dividing into pairs to develop our assigned lessons plans.
 We take time to prepare for our upcoming expedition, sourcing materials and preparing for the next several days in our mountain base camp!

 English Teaching & Playground Construction